oscar-barlow/java-quickstart/ReadMe.md

 * Test-driven Development
 * Model/View/Controller

 Additionally, this course is envisaged as a **supplement** to the learning that you should already be doing, as a bootcamp grad who wants to learn Java: Googling, reading StackOverflow, playing around with code samples, going on codewars, taking udemy courses, and so on.

 On this point, I'd like to recommend Tim Buchalka's [Complete Java Masterclass](https://www.udemy.com/java-the-complete-java-developer-course/learn/v4/overview) udemy course.
 Tim gives a very thorough introduction to Java, from the ground up, and in doing so has saved a lot of space in this course!
-Additionally, by buying Tim's course you can get a 90 trial license for IntelliJ IDEA, an industry-standard Java Integrated Development Environment.
+Additionally, by buying Tim's course you can get a 90-day trial license for IntelliJ IDEA, an industry-standard Integrated Development Environment for Java.

 # Course Content
 The course has four chapters, as described below.
 It is envisaged that it will take about one week to complete each section - though naturally you may go through it at any speed you like.